LearnOnDemandSystems/docs/guides/cloud-slice/AWS/aws-cloud-slice-setup.md

 ### IAM User Creation

- After you have completed the ticket,  you may continue with the next steps in the AWS portal.
-The ticket confirmation is needed before setting up AWS Cloud Slice in Lab on Demand.
-In the meantime, you may continue with the below steps in the AWS portal.

 1. Click the **AWS icon** in the upper-left corner to return home.

 1. Under **Find Services**, search for **IAM**.